mt-krainski/lithopia_scanner/README.md

 - [Copernicus data API](https://scihub.copernicus.eu/userguide/APIsOverview)
 - [Sentinel-2 acquisition plans](https://sentinel.esa.int/web/sentinel/missions/sentinel-2/acquisition-plans)
 - [Sentinel Application Platform](http://step.esa.int/main/toolboxes/snap/) - useful tool for initial visualization of data
+- `geopyspark` requires spark (can be installed with `pip install pyspark`).
+It also requires an environmental variable SPARK\_HOME to be set.
+If installed with `pip`, pyspark creates a script `find_spark_home.py`, which can be used to determine to correct path

 ## Used libraries:

+*note: Development was done on Windows 10 and that's the system to which the installation notes apply*

 - [geopyspark] (https://geopyspark.readthedocs.io/en/latest/index.html) - *I needed to install shapely manually from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely).
 For some reason, installation of egg\_info was failing*
+- [rasterio] (https://rasterio.readthedocs.io/en/latest/index.html) - *Also needed to be installed manually from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio) and required GDAL, which can be found [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal)*